 We would be happy to send you a prospectus and to visit with you to get to know you and describe our work in more detail and the benefits of giving.
-Please contact Carol Green, Development Director at the Shalem Mental Health Foundation, or Mark Vander Vennen, Executive Director of the Shalem Mental Health Network.
+Please contact Gillian Doucet Campbell, Development Officer at the Shalem Mental Health Foundation, or Mark Vander Vennen, Executive Director of the Shalem Mental Health Network.

 New Mental Health Business Models